-- "When can I come home?"
+"When can I come home?"
 Give simple answers such as: "I don't know the answer to your question."
-Then redirect the children to something else. - "Why can't I see you more often (or alone)?"
-Again, give a simple, clear answer such as: "I know this is hard for you but let's enjoy the time we have together." - "I hate where I'm staying.
+Then redirect the children to something else.

+"Why can't I see you more often (or alone)?"
+Again, give a simple, clear answer such as: "I know this is hard for you but let's enjoy the time we have together."

+"I hate where I'm staying.
 How long do I have to stay there?"
-Once again give a simple, clear answer such as: "I know you would like for us to be living together again, but we can't right now."
+Once again give a simple, clear answer such as: "I know for us to be again, but we now."
+You would like living together can't right